 Notice that the summation here indicates that an R-node can undertake combined traffic flows of multiple sources if it is chosen in these paths.
-Denote R{max} is the maximum communication range of an R-node.
+For ease of exposition, we summarize the notations used here and throughout the paper in Appendix A. Denote $R{max}$ is the maximum communication range of an R-node.
 The deployment should satisfy the following constraints: